 QueText is primarily a plagiarism checker.
 (Think of it like the Ginger for plagiarism.)
 Here’s what I liked (and didn’t like) during my test.

 #1.
-A plagiarism checker is 100% reliant on their database.
-If they’re pulling from too few resources, it means they might miss some obvious issues.
+A plagiarism checker is 100% reliant on its proofreading database.
+If they’re pulling from too few resources, it means they might miss some obvious errors like passive voice.
 Thankfully, QueText uses over 51-million sources, including stuff in the ‘net, books, and journals.

 #2.
-Paid QueText users can check thousands and thousands of words at a time.
+Paid QueText proofreading and sentence rephraser users can check thousands and thousands of words at a time.
 The limitations are pretty high.

 #3.
-QueText will also check plagiarism in multiple languages, including Spanish, French, German, Italian, Russian, Portuguese, and Arabic.
+QueText will also check plagiarism and errors in multiple languages, including Spanish, French, German, Italian, Russian, Portuguese, and Arabic.

 #4.
-My favorite QueText feature was the in-depth reporting.
-I uploaded the benchmark article, and received an 81-page PDF in return, highlighting all of the major issues.
+My favorite QueText feature was the in-depth reporting for errors.
+I uploaded the benchmark article, and received an 81-page PDF in return, highlighting all of the major sentence issues.

 #5.
 You will definitely not need a training manual to use QueText.
-Paste the content, and push a button.
+Paste the sentence content, and push a button to check for errors.
 It really is that easy.

-It’ll highlight the passages that look plagiarized, providing a few notes and details on why each was selected.
+It’ll highlight the sentences that look plagiarized, providing a few notes and details on why each was selected.

 #6.
 QueText’s customer service responded same-day.
 Hooray!

 #1.
-The first drawback is lack of grammar support.
+The first drawback is lack of grammar support for sentence errors and spelling mistakes.
 This will only help you with plagiarism.

 #2.
 Free users will hit a 500-word cap (up to three checks per month).
 My company’s standard article is over 2,000+ words.
 So this wouldn’t work at all.